 Sometimes the right answer is to skip empty legs entirely and book a full charter.
 If any of these apply, that's the call:

 If your empty leg cancels and your commercial backup ends up delayed, you may be eligible for compensation under EU261 or UK261 — and you should claim it.
-AirHelp handles these claims on a no-win-no-fee basis.
+AirHelp handles these claims on a no-win-no-fee basis; our airline-by-airline EU261 guide covers which carriers pay without a fight.
 If your backup is on a US carrier, the Department of Transportation rules on refunds for significantly changed flights may apply instead.

 For everything that sits between flight delays and trip-ending disasters — missed prepaid tours, unexpected hotel nights, lost baggage on the rebooked flight, medical issues during the scramble — SafetyWing is the affordable trip-protection option that covers exactly this category of cascading mess.
 It's the kind of insurance that feels pointless until the second things go wrong, at which point it's the only thing that keeps a bad day from becoming a bad trip.